 Students grow up in a digital world with the potential for communication, collaboration, critical thinking, and creation.
 Yet schools face challenges concerning behavioral and ethical issues that arise from students’ use of technology, such as cyberbullying, inappropriate sharing, and plagiarism.
 Digital citizenship is an essential 21st-century skill that guides students to think critically, behave safely, and participate responsibly in our digital world.
 Not only is digital citizenship an essential component of any school’s technology program, it’s also necessary for CIPA compliance and schools receiving E-rate funding.

-CUE provides workshops on Common Sense Media’s Digital Citizenship programs.
+CUE provides workshops on Common Sense Education’s Digital Citizenship programs.
 Workshops can be customized based on your school’s or district’s needs.
-Please fill out the Request Form below.
+Please fill out this Request Form for more information.

 Common Sense Education provides teachers and schools with free research-based classroom tools to help students harness technology for learning and life.
 Our K–12 Digital Citizenship Curriculum and interactive games teach students how to make safe, smart, and ethical decisions in the digital world.
 And our revolutionary educational rating system, Graphite, helps educators discover, use, and share high-quality digital products that propel student learning.